MicrosoftDocs/cpp-docs/docs/parallel/openmp/openmp-simd.md

 # SIMD Extension

-Visual C++ currently supports the OpenMP 2.0 standard, however Visual Studio 2019 also offers SIMD functionality.
+Visual C++ currently supports the OpenMP 2.0 standard, however Visual Studio 2019 also now offers SIMD functionality.

 > [!NOTE]
-> To use SIMD, compile with `-openmp:experimental`.
-This switch enables additional OpenMP features not available with the `-openmp` switch.
+> To use SIMD, compile with the `-openmp:experimental` switch that enables additional OpenMP features not available when using the `-openmp` switch.
 >
-> The `-openmp:experimental` switch also subsumes `-openmp`, meaning all OpenMP 2.0 features are included with its use.
+> The `-openmp:experimental` switch subsumes `-openmp`, meaning all OpenMP 2.0 features are included in its use.

 For more information, see [SIMD Extension to C++ OpenMP in Visual Studio](https://devblogs.microsoft.com/cppblog/simd-extension-to-c-openmp-in-visual-studio/).

 ## OpenMP SIMD in Visual C++

 OpenMP SIMD, introduced in the OpenMP 4.0 standard, targets making vector-friendly loops.
-By using the `simd` directive before a loop, the compiler can ignore vector dependencies and make the loop as vector-friendly as possible.
-The compiler respects users’ intention to have multiple loop iterations executed simultaneously.
+By using the `simd` directive before a loop, the compiler can ignore vector dependencies, make the loop as vector-friendly as possible, and respect the users’ intention to have multiple loop iterations executed simultaneously.

 ```c
     #pragma omp simd